isomerpages/moe-sls/_teacher-user-guide/Author/Add Rubrics to Audio and Free Response Questions.md

 <li>Click outside the Component to <strong>Save</strong>.</li>
 </ol>
-<h2 id="-use-marks-of-the-rubrics-not-available-for-questions-in-progressive-quiz-and-auto-graded-quiz-"><strong>Use Marks of the Rubrics (Not available for Questions in Progressive Quiz and Auto-Graded Quiz)</strong></h2>
+<h2 id="-use-marks-of-the-rubrics-not-available-for-questions-in-progressive-quiz-and-auto-graded-quiz-">Use Marks of the Rubrics (Not available for Questions in Progressive Quiz and Auto-Graded Quiz)</h2>
 <hr>
 <ol>
 <li>The rubrics can be used as a reference, but not be bound to the mark ranges for the question.
 To do so, ensure that the box beside <strong>Show and use rubrics marks</strong> is unchecked.</li>